No Bad Words are Banned in My House

-I remember the first time I swore in front of my oldest kid.
-I’d been trying to be good about it, but I work in publishing and it’s a sweary business and life is stressful.
+I remember the first time I let myself swear in front of my oldest kid.
+I’d been trying to be good about it, but I work in publishing and it’s a business of swear words and life is stressful.
+Bad words can, therefore, be useful in my line of work.
 I was packing for a work trip and Phineas, all of a year-and-a-half old, was toddling around behind me.
 To be honest, I wouldn’t so much call what I was doing packing as frantically running around our apartment throwing clothes in a bag, knowing that if I wasn’t in a taxi in the next five minutes, I was going to miss my flight and set off a cascade of terrible outcomes.

 “Fuck fuck fuck fuck fuck fuck fuck fuck FUCK!”
 I shouted, with rising intensity, a language alarm bell ringing somewhere in the back of my head.